-OJJDP will enter into a cooperative agreement with the successful applicant and will make an initial award of as much as \$1 million with a program and budget period of 24 months.
+OJJDP will enter into a cooperative agreement with the successful applicant and will make an initial award of as much as \$1 million with a program and budget period of as long as 18 months.
 This amount is for the entire award period.
-Subject to performance, need and the availability of funds, OJJDP may provide supplemental and continuation funding for as many as two additional 1-year increments.